harvester/docs/docs/rancher/rancher-integration.md

 _Available as of v0.3.0_

 [Rancher](https://github.com/rancher/rancher) is an open-source multi-cluster management platform.
-Harvester has integrated Rancher by default starting with Rancher v2.6.1.
+Starting with Rancher v2.6.1, Rancher has integrated Harvester by default to centrally manage VMs and containers.

 ## Rancher & Harvester Support Matrix